-DBJ Singapore Limited as well as advisory services in the Asia-Pacific region, and also collects and disseminates information locally.
+DBJ Singapore Limited DBJ Singapore Limited is a Singapore-based subsidiary established in December 2008.
+It mainly provides support for investments and loans as well as advisory services in the Asia-Pacific region, and also collects and disseminates information locally.
 DBJ Europe Limited DBJ Europe Limited is a London based subsidiary established in November 2009.
 It mainly provides support for investment and loan services in Europe, and also collects and disseminates information locally.
 DBJ Investment Consulting (Beijing) Co., Ltd. DBJ Investment Consulting (Beijing) Co., Ltd. became a wholly owned subsidiary in June 2014 and is based in Beijing and Shanghai.
 It mainly offers support for investment and loan services in China, and also collects and disseminates information locally.
-DBJ Europe Limited DBJ Investment Consulting

-Launched in October 2018, DBJ Americas Inc. is a local subsidiary based in New York, U.S.A.
+DBJ Americas Inc. Launched in October 2018, DBJ Americas Inc. is a local subsidiary based in New York, U.S.A.
 It mainly provides support for investment and loan services in the Americas, and also collects and disseminates information locally.